carvarr/nativescript-google-signin/README.md

 *authCode or requestToken must be set if you doesn't create the string variable in the xml file as explained before*

-Also as second param you need to pass callbacks function for success or failed events:
+Also as second param, you need to pass callbacks function for success or failed events:

 ```javascript
 var callbacks = {